Natalia504/trivia-game/README.md

 ### Configure Webpack
 Create *webpack.config.js* in the root of your project.
 Webpack needs to know three things:
-1. What JavaScript file it should transform.
+1. What JavaScript file it should transform (i.e. entry point);
-2. Which transformations it should use on that file.
+2. Which transformations it should use on that file (i.e. module);
-3. Where the new, transformed file should go.
+3. Where the new, transformed file should go (i.e. output);

 ```javascript
 var path = require('path');